kistofe/Boss-Design/README.md

 Randomness in videogames has always existed, but the incorrect use of it has a negative impact on the experience.
 Imagine an RPG Boss that each turn had a 50% chance to knock one of your team members down.
 Sounds funny?

-When fighting a Boss, players should feel like they can always win a Boss if they make the right decisions with the tools they have.
+When fighting a Boss, players should feel like they can always win if they make the right decisions with the tools they have.
 Adding a high amount of randomness would break that feeling and would probably frustrate the player.

 **Breaking the Game rules**
 Breaking the Game rules means to do the opposite the player has been taught during the whole game.
 Let's directly jump to an example: Marie, the final Boss of the History Mode of **Skullgirls (Reverge Labs, 2012).**